hereismari/tensorflow-brasil/README.md

 * Deve conter qual versão do TensorFlow deve ser usada para rodar o notebook no topo do notebook.
 * Contém todas as dependências importadas juntas no início do notebook para facilitar a execução.

-> The code and resources available in this repository are in Brazilian Portuguese.
+> The code and resources available in this repository are not related to TensorFlow or Google in anyway.